 Pitcher?
 Hitter?
 Both?
-MLB draft marked by two-way players
+MLB draft marked by 2-way players

 The Cardinals star is one of college baseball's greatest two-way players, a rare talent who has given big league ballclubs a tough question to consider: Do they take McKay as a pitcher, hitter - or both?

-''That remains to be seen, whether or not someone can do that,'' said Twins chief baseball officer Derek Falvey, whose team picks first in the draft that starts Monday night. ''I'm not necessarily saying it's impossible, but the amount of time, if you talk to any of these guys, that they put in on either the hitting side or the pitching side, to double that, no one's figured out a way to make more than 24 hours in a day.
+''That remains to be seen, whether or not someone can do that,'' said Minnesota Twins chief baseball officer Derek Falvey, whose team picks first in the draft that starts Monday night. ''I'm not necessarily saying it's impossible, but the amount of time, if you talk to any of these guys, that they put in on either the hitting side or the pitching side, to double that, no one's figured out a way to make more than 24 hours in a day.

 ''If someone figures that out, maybe we'll have an opportunity, but it's a challenge.''

 With McKay, though, a team might be willing to find out.
-He's a two-time winner of the John Olerud Two-Way Player award and is the favorite to win it again this year after hitting .343 with 17 home runs and 56 RBIs for the College World Series-bound Cardinals.
+He won his third straight John Olerud Two-Way Player award on Monday after hitting .343 with 17 home runs and 56 RBIs for the College World Series-bound Cardinals.
 He's also 10-3 with a 2.34 ERA on the mound.

 Two-way players in high school and college aren't uncommon in the draft, with Olerud, Dave Winfield, Ken Brett, Jason Jennings and A.J.
-Reed among those big names who major league teams had to make a call on.
+Reed among the big names whom major league teams had to make a call on.
 But this year's draft class has a handful expected to be selected early.

 In addition to McKay, California high school shortstop and right-handed pitcher Hunter Greene has piqued lots of interest from teams picking early, including the Twins.

-''There are a lot of two-way players in every draft, but for 2017, a number of first-round talents have significant experience as two-way players,'' said Braves general manager John Coppolella, whose team picks No. 5 overall. ''There may come a day where there is a true impact two-way player, but until that day, you just choose one outcome and know the other possibility looms if failure occurs.''
+''There are a lot of two-way players in every draft, but for 2017, a number of first-round talents have significant experience as two-way players,'' said Atlanta Braves general manager John Coppolella, whose team picks No. 5 overall. ''There may come a day where there is a true impact two-way player, but until that day, you just choose one outcome and know the other possibility looms if failure occurs.''

 Kentucky high school outfielder Jordon Adell, Texas high school right-hander Shane Baz and Virginia outfielder Adam Haseley are others who have pulled double-duty on the diamond and are expected to be first-rounders.

-''The talents of the players and how things play out, you try to be as open-minded as you can,'' said Rays GM Erik Neander, whose team picks fourth overall. ''I think the history of the professional game and what it looks like, we're certainly cognizant of the perspective of going one direction or the other.
+''The talents of the players and how things play out, you try to be as open-minded as you can,'' said Tampa Bay Rays GM Erik Neander, whose team picks fourth overall. ''I think the history of the professional game and what it looks like, we're certainly cognizant of the perspective of going one direction or the other.
 But it's quite an accomplishment to do it at the collegiate level.''

 Here are some other things to know about the draft:

 WHEN?
 WHERE?: Starts Monday at 7 p.m.
-EDT and continues for 40 rounds over three days, with the first two rounds at MLB Network's studios in Secaucus.
+EDT and continues for 40 rounds over three days, with the first two rounds at MLB Network's studios in Secaucus, New Jersey.
 Rounds 3-10 will be held Tuesday, and rounds 11-40 Wednesday - both days via team conference calls.
 Teams pick in reverse order of finish from the overall standings from last season.

 FIRST PICK: The Twins have the No. 1 overall pick for the third time, and first since taking Minnesota high school catcher Joe Mauer in 2001.